 We’ve compiled powerful resources (including links to websites and articles) that can help you navigate different parts of the special needs parenting journey.

-By the end of this series, hopefully you will have a clearer understanding about how to manage your finances, challenges and opportunities.
+By the end of this series, hopefully, you will have a clearer understanding of how to manage your finances, challenges, and opportunities.
 You’ll also feel calmer, more in control, and more optimistic about what lies ahead.